sdtaylor/pyPhenology/paper/paper.md

 pyPhenology was built with large scale analysis in mind and currently drives the continental scale phenology models on http://phenology.naturecast.org.
 A similar phenology modeling framework, phenor, is currently available for the R language [@hufkens2018].

+# Acknowledgements

+Development of this software was funded by the Gordon and Betty Moore Foundation’s Data-Driven Discovery Initiative through Grant GBMF4563 to Ethan P. White.

 # References